 By Andrew Siyabalawatte, November 2023.

-It may sound like a strange connection, but bunions can be a strong indicator of an underlying back issue.
+It may sound like a strange connection, but bunions can sometimes signal an underlying back issue.

-The spine, connects to the pelvis – and if this connection is affected – it is common for the joints further down the chain to be affected and vice versa.
+The spine connects to the pelvis, and when this connection suffers, it often affects the joints further down the chain—and vice versa.

-A Bunion corrector is designed to straighten the big toe and return it to a “natural” position.
-Where it is speculated that it may provide short term temporary pain relief, it won’t cure a bunion and it may negatively effect the normal function of the toe, foot and limb further up towards the spine.
+A bunion corrector straightens the big toe and returns it to a “natural” position.
+Some people speculate that it may provide short‑term pain relief.
+However, it won’t cure a bunion, and it may harm the normal function of the toe, foot, and limb all the way up to the spine.

 The REAL Bunion Corrector

 Though surgery is an option, it does not resolve the reason why the bunion formed in the first place.
-Once formed, it is unlikely a bunion would naturally reduce in size, though arch strengthening exercises and a good arch support insole, can not only provide the support required to maintain a normal arch, but they may even prevent further growth of the bunion.
+Once formed, it is unlikely it would naturally reduce in size, though arch‑strengthening exercises and a good arch‑support insole can not only provide the support required to maintain a normal arch, but they may even prevent further growth of the bunion.
+In this sense, the real bunion corrector might not be a device at all, but rather a program of strengthening and supportive care.

 Check Your Spine